 I thought I’d researched quite well but the itineraries I’d planned were too optimistic.

 Unless you’re on a specific one day tour, I’d hesitate to visit more than one big site per day.
 Both the Vatican and the Colosseum and Forum are substantial places and there’s a lot to take in.
-And even though you’re in Rome teens will want some downtime to check their phones or touch base with friends.
-You might want to absorb all the Italian culture that you can but they’ll be just as happy to watch tv for a bit or check out the shops.
+And even though you’re in Rome teens will want some downtime to check their phones.
+You might want to absorb all the Italian culture that you can but they’ll be just as happy to go online for a bit or check out the shops.

 We hadn’t left it too late to enjoy the magic of Rome – it’s there whatever your age.
 And don’t forget – especially if it’s your first time in Rome – as long as you’ve tossed your coins into the Trevi fountain there’ll always be another time!